 Before you start, make sure you have the right tools (all can be bought on Amazon), including:

 1. Dust your walls

 Dust off any excess dirt before starting to clean painted walls, otherwise you will just spread the grime.
 You can do this using a lint-free cloth for those areas you can reach, and a soft broom with a rag over its bristles or, better still, a dust mop (we rate the e-cloth deep clean mop) for any high areas.
 If there are no stains on your walls then just dusting may be enough.

 2. Wash the walls with a gentle detergent

-In most cases, all you need for this is warm, soapy water.
+In most cases, all you need for this is warm, soapy water and the best mop.
 Create a cleaning solution in a bucket using water and your mildest cleaning detergent – we like the Ecozone Sensitive washing up liquid.
 Use your softest sponge to apply the solution to your walls.
 Don’t over soak the sponge.
-If you do, wring it out properly before cleaning as dripping can potentially leave water stains on your walls.
+If you do, wring it out properly before cleaning, as dripping can potentially leave water stains on your walls.
 Leave for five to 10 minutes.

 Need something a little stronger?
-White vinegar, our old cleaning favourite, is up to the task of cleaning off any stubborn stains or particularly grimy walls.
+White vinegar, our old cleaning favorite, is up to the task of cleaning off any stubborn stains or particularly grimy walls.
 It's an essential when learning how to clean walls.

 Simply mix a cup of white vinegar with a bucket full of warm water and use your soft sponge to tackle any stains.
 No need to rinse off after.

-5. Don't clean painted walls with alcohol + chemicals
+5. Spot clean painted walls with baking soda + water

 If you’re unsure about even the mildest detergent, test it out first.
 Find an inconspicuous area to make sure it doesn’t contain any ingredients that will affect the paintwork.